Waleed-eldamaty/Intro/README.md

 - 👋 Hi, I’m @Waleed-eldamaty
 - 👀 I’m interested in Data analytics
-- 🌱 I’m currently learning MySQL, Power BI and R
+- 🌱 I’m currently learning MySQL, Power BI and Python
 - 💞️ I’m looking to collaborate on Designing dashboards for public data sets to build an online presense
 - 📫 How to reach me (waleedeldamaty@hotmail.com)